Can I DNA Test A Deceased Cat?

 With an increasing number of people joining us, we get more questions about the science behind our work than ever before.
 One of the most frequently asked questions we get is: "What if my cat passed away, but I still want to do a DNA test?"

 In order to analyze DNA of any organism, living or deceased, one must acquire a viable DNA sample.
 A viable DNA sample is a sample that contains enough DNA that is not fragmented or contaminated.
-Most commonly, DNA samples from living cats are collected by way of buccal swabs, plucked hairs and/or blood.
-Basepaws does not collect blood samples, as this method of sampling is invasive and not well-suited for our DNA tests.
-Buccal swabbing is non-invasive and simple, but we only recommend this sampling method for hairless cats.
-Fur samples, on the other side, showed to be best-suited samples for our particulate DNA tests.
+Most commonly, DNA samples from living cats are collected from buccal/cheek swabs, hair follicles and/or blood.
+Basepaws employs the buccal swabbing method for DNA collection as buccal swabs showed to be the most efficient and accurate samples for DNA processing in the lab.
+DNA collection from deceased animals, however, can be a lot more challenging.
+Most commonly, DNA from deceased animals is obtained from fur and/or tissue samples.

 What to keep in mind regarding fur samples